streamanalyze/sa.documentation/source/accessing-external-systems.html.md

  It returns the cost estimates for resolvent *r* and their associated binding patterns.\
 \
- To obtain the estimated cost of executing an Amos II  function <span style="font-style: italic;">f</span> for a given binding pattern <span style="font-style: italic;">bp</span>, use\
+ To obtain the estimated cost of executing an sa.amos  function <span style="font-style: italic;">f</span> for a given binding pattern <span style="font-style: italic;">bp</span>, use\